This Girl Was A Real Killer

 |Roza showing her commander her sniper rifle.|

 Shanina enrolled in the Central Female Sniper Academy.
 She did well in training and requested a front-line unit.
-Roza joined the 184th Rifle Division in a separate all-female sniper platoon as its commander.
+Roza joined the 184th Rifle Division.

 While usually armed with a sniper rifle, on occasion Roza used a submachine gun.
 She used "blinds," hidden spots near the German lines which were specially camouflaged.
 She also was adept at taking out German snipers hidden in trees by waiting until the light was just right for her to spot them.